WalonLi/PictureDisplayer/doc/README.md

 1. Transparent player window and button(Limitation now, please see 1/2 history)
 2. Finish Spinner bar(Selector->Player animation)
 3. Parser and FileSelector
-4. How to integrate effective into Picture Component instead of write new component.
 4. Run fail with QT5.4
 5. [Critical] Sometimes, program will crash when click close button, but it very hard to duplicate issue.